lacodornella/QuiBot/3D_design/README.md

 ## Printing process
 The list and details of all printable parts in the project can be found on [3D_Parts_list](./3D_Parts_list.ods) file.

+Other considerations:
-5 printing configurations are used in the project.
+ - 5 printing configurations are used in the project.
-All the printings can be done with standard 20 cm cube volume printer.
+ - All the printings can be done with standard 20 cm cube volume printer.
-The printing positions are shown in the folder "3D printing positioning captions".
+ - The printing positions are shown in the folder "3D printing positioning captions".

 ## Bill of materials
 Detailed on the [BOM file](./BOM.ods).